-Attorneys in Armstrong Teasdale’s Fire and Electrical Liability practice have extensive experience in all aspects of explosion, fire and electrocution litigation, from managing fire scene investigations to litigation, trial and appeal.
-Our attorneys have tried numerous cases in the energy sector over the past 30 years and have handled countless more that were resolved successfully prior to trial.
+Lawyers in Armstrong Teasdale’s Fire and Electrical Liability practice have extensive experience in all aspects of explosion, fire and electrocution litigation, from managing fire scene investigations to litigation, trial and appeal.
+Our lawyers have tried numerous cases in the energy sector over the past 30 years and have handled countless more that were resolved successfully prior to trial.

 Because of our breadth of experience, we can effectively and efficiently resolve the most complex explosion, fire and electrocution cases arising out of the gas, petroleum, chemical and electrical power industries, associated service providers, and appliance manufacturers.
 Knowing the issues, knowing what circumstances caused them and knowing what to do about them require experience.
 That experience must be extensive and must be coupled with imagination.
 It must evolve, incorporating advances in law and science that enhance the value of that experience.

-Our fire and electrical liability attorneys are committed to the continued advancement of the practice, and all are active members of the legal and professional organizations that influence these areas of science and law.
-Our attorneys include Certified Fire and Explosion Investigators as certified by The National Association of Fire Investigators (NAFI).
+Our fire and electrical liability lawyers are committed to the continued advancement of the practice, and all are active members of the legal and professional organizations that influence these areas of science and law.
+Our lawyers include Certified Fire and Explosion Investigators as certified by The National Association of Fire Investigators (NAFI).
 NAFI’s Certified Fire and Explosion Investigator (CFEI) Program is an international registry that recognizes qualified fire and explosion investigators and provides the dual benefit of establishing a standard for evaluating the qualifications and creating a benchmark for fire and explosion investigators.
 The CFEI certification is one of the only fire investigator certifications based solely on the scientific principles of the National Fire Protection Association (NFPA) 921 Guide for Fire and Explosion Investigations.
 NFPA 921 is recognized by courts across the country and sets the bar for scientific-based investigation and analysis of fire and explosion incidents.
-Two of our attorneys are members of the NFPA 921 Fire and Explosion Investigations Technical Committee and members of the NFPA 1033 Qualifications for Fire Investigators Technical Committee.
-Two of our attorneys are also certified instructors and graduates of the Department of Homeland Security’s National Fire Academy.
+One of our lawyers is a member of the NFPA 921 Fire and Explosion Investigations Technical Committee and member of the NFPA 1033 Qualifications for Fire Investigators Technical Committee.
+One of our lawyers is also certified instructors and graduates of the Department of Homeland Security’s National Fire Academy.